iambumblehead/guix-xps13-9343/README.md

 **A guide to setting up guix on an xps13 9343, generic enough to be used for other machines.** Only one xps13-specific thing is here, and it is safe to load that thing anywhere —the i915 kernel module referenced in config.scm.
 This guide credits and follows [steps outlined][1] by [David Wilson][2] of systemcrafters.
 The systemcrafters guide has a few outdated and missing areas, updated and covered here.

-**When steps are completed to success, the machine boots a minimal environment with git, emacs and networking tools that enable wifi and ethernet.** Use these to continue setting up a system you prefer, probably using [guix home.][6]
+**When steps are completed to success, the machine boots a minimal environment with emacs and networking tools to enable wifi and ethernet.** Use these to continue setting up a system you prefer, probably using [guix home.][6]

 This guide assumes you have,
  1. [A guix iso][0] with [non-free][9] drivers and [iwlwifi][7] kernel module,